AI won't replace humans.

 I am often asked if, when wearing my writer or translator hat, I am concerned about AI taking over the profession.
 Here's my response.

 Fast-forward to today's powerful AI tools.
 As a wordsmith, I'm captivated by the ever-evolving human-machine collaboration, particularly the remarkable advancements in deep learning NLP/NLG.
+I now leverage this technology, not as a replacement, but as an enhancement to human expertise.

 I love this dance with technology.
 It goes beyond boosting productivity: It inspires new ways of thinking, even when some of the thinking is done by a machine.
+This dynamic interaction broadens perspectives and refines the very craft of communication.